dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ```

 ### Step 1: Pixel-by-pixel normalization of leaf reflectance spectra with nIR bands.
 Plant leaves exhibit high reflectance of near-infrared (nIR) light.
 While reflectance at far-red wavelengths (700 – 780 nm) is significantly reduced under stress, reflectance at longer wavelengths remains relatively stable, regardless of plant growing conditions.
-In this project, we observed that bands near 900 nm exhibit the smallest "coefficients of variation (CoV)" among the wavelength range from 400 to 1000 nm.
+In this project, we observed that bands near 900 nm exhibit the smallest Coefficients of Variation (CoV) among the wavelength range from 400 to 1000 nm.
 Therefore, we utilized the 890 – 910 nm nm bands as the reference to normalize the leaf reflectance spectra.
 The small CoV at ~900 nm was consistently observed in lettuce.

 ### Step 1 procedure:
 ```python